Alan Cervantes: León (loan)

-Cervantes returned from his loan in December for the 2018 season.
+Club América

+On 14 July 2024, Cervantes joined Club América.

 International career

 Youth

 Cervantes captained all of the national team's matches in the 2017 FIFA U-20 World Cup in South Korea.

 Cervantes was included in the under-21 roster that participated in the 2018 Toulon Tournament, where Mexico would finish runners-up.

 Cervantes participated at the 2020 CONCACAF Olympic Qualifying Championship, appearing in four matches, where Mexico won the competition.

 Senior

 On 3 July 2021, Cervantes made his senior national team debut in a 4–0 victory against Nigeria, coming in as a substitute in the 81st minute for Érick Gutiérrez.